andypiper/tibr-playlists/README.md

 ## Overview

-A Python utility for generating playlist files for The Indie Beat Radio stations.
-The scripts fetch station data from the AzuraCast API and create standardized playlist files that can be imported into media players.
+A Python utility for generating playlist files for [The Indie Beat Radio](https://theindiebeat.fm) stations.
+It fetches station data from the [AzuraCast API](https://www.azuracast.com/docs/developers/now-playing-data/) and creates playlists (in .m3u, .pls and .xspf formats) that can be imported into media players.

 ## Scripts

-- **get-playlists.py** - Main playlist generator with health checks and multiple format options
+- **get-playlists.py** - playlist generator with health checks and multiple format options
-- **basic.py** - A simple utility to display station information in the terminal
+- **basic.py** - simple utility to display station information in the terminal

 ## Features

 - Generate playlists in multiple formats (XSPF, M3U, PLS)
 - Perform health checks on streams before including them
 - Display detailed information about available stations
-- Command-line arguments for customization

 ## Requirements